 was no training data for both languages, it led to other teams overfitting to the dev set, but we don’t have any idea if that is actually the case.

 Test-B Leaderboard Much to our surprise the results of Test-B were completely different from what we had seen on the development set and are presented in Table 12.
-Our reranking ensemble which was the weakest of the top 10 on the development actually was the strongest on the test-b, while we still kept our advantage in the Yoruba language.
-We probably got lucky that our models worked pretty well without needing to retrain specifically on the surprise languages and thus were more robust to the change from the surprise to the test-b.
+Our reranking ensemble which was the weakest of the top 10 on the development was actually the strongest on the Test-b, while we still kept our advantage in the Yoruba language.
+We probably got lucky that our models worked pretty well without needing to retrain specifically on the surprise languages and thus were more robust to the change from the dev to the Test-b set on the Surprise languages.

 8